tazlord/BytesConverter/README.md

 #### Constructors

 - `public Converter()`: Initializes a new instance of the Converter class.
-- `public Converter(long bytes)`: Initializes a new instance of the Converter class with a specified bytes value.
+- `public Converter(ulong bytes)`: Initializes a new instance of the Converter class with a specified bytes value.
-- `public Converter(long bytes, Round rounding, int precision)`: Initializes a new instance of the Converter class with a specified bytes value, rounding type, and decimal places.
+- `public Converter(ulong bytes, Round rounding, int precision)`: Initializes a new instance of the Converter class with a specified bytes value, rounding type, and decimal places.

 #### Properties

-- `public long Bytes`: Gets or sets the bytes value to be converted.
+- `public ulong Bytes`: Gets or sets the bytes value to be converted.
 - `public Round Rounding`: Gets or sets the rounding type to apply during conversion.
 - `public int Precision`: Gets or sets the number of decimal places to round to (must be set when using Rounding).
 - `public double Kilobyte`: Gets the value of Bytes in Kilobytes (KB).